OleVik/grav-plugin-fullpage/README.md

 ### Injecting Twig

-Using the `inject_footer`-setting you can append a Twig-template to each section.
-For example, `inject_footer: "partials/inject.html.twig"` will render the theme's `partials/inject.html.twig`-template and append it to the sections.
+Using the `inject_footer`-setting you can append a Twig-template to each section globally, or a specific page's section.
+For example, `inject_footer: "partials/inject.html.twig"` will render the theme's `partials/inject.html.twig`-template and append it to the section(s).
 If the element was constructed like this: `<div class="inject">Injected</div>`, you could style it like this:

 ```css
 .fullpage .inject {